 You can also freeze it for up to a month.

-If you feel the soup has become a little thick, then add in a little vegetable stock or water and heat it well before serving.
+If you feel the soup has become thick, add a little vegetable stock or water and heat it well before serving.

 You Might Also Like